uviclibraries/gen-ai-research/3-critial-review.md

 ## Prompt Design Tips
 Let's look at some ways we can modify our prompts to reduce the number of errors GenAI tools make in response to our prompts ([ChaGPT 4.0, 2024](https://chat.openai.com/share/44bebe63-7c14-49bc-8e2b-e5fac9c6f301){:target="_blank"}):
-1. Ask for Sources: When possible, ask the model to provide sources or citations for the information it provides.
+1. **Ask for Sources**: When possible, ask the model to provide sources or citations for the information it provides.
 While this is not foolproof, it can help you identify if the information is based on existing knowledge.
   - <br>```Can you provide a source for your claim that the Great Wall of China is visible from space?```<br>
-2. Consistency Check: Ask the same question in different ways or at different times to see if the model provides consistent answers.
+2. **Consistency Check**: Ask the same question in different ways or at different times to see if the model provides consistent answers.
 Inconsistent answers may indicate a hallucination.
-  - <br>```sample prompt here```<br>
+  - If ChatGPT says that water boils at 100°C at sea level, ask the same question at a later time or in a different way to see if the answer remains consistent.
-3. Use Specific Prompts: When querying the model, use specific and detailed prompts to reduce the likelihood of the model generating irrelevant or fabricated information.
+3. **Use Specific Prompts**: When querying the model, use specific and detailed prompts to reduce the likelihood of the model generating irrelevant or fabricated information.
   - <br>```sample prompt here```<br>
   - Instead of asking, ```Tell me about World War II```, ask, ```What were the causes of World War II, and can you list the main countries involved?```